OwenBrotherwood/passport-azure-ad/examples/login-wsfed/README.md

 ## License
 Copyright (c) Microsoft Open Technologies, Inc.  All rights reserved.
 Licensed under the Apache License, Version 2.0 (the "License");

+# Owen
+Changed to https server.
+On Windows 8.1, "Manage Computer Certificates", export Personal Certificates localhost.
+Use defaults and a password like Passw0rd